William Bradford (murderer): Crimes

 In July 1984, while out on bail and awaiting trial for rape, Bradford met Shari Miller, a barmaid at a Los Angeles establishment called "The Meet Market".
 Bradford told her that he was a professional photographer and offered to help her build a modeling portfolio.
-He took her to a remote campsite in the deserts north of Los Angeles (which was the site of the alleged rape for which Bradford was awaiting trial), photographed her in a variety of modelling poses, and then strangled her.
+He took her to a remote campsite in the deserts north of Los Angeles (the site of the alleged rape for which Bradford was awaiting trial), photographed her in a variety of modelling poses, and then strangled her.

-After killing her, Bradford sliced off her tattoos and removed her blouse.
+After killing Miller, Bradford sliced off her tattoos and removed her blouse.
 He then transported her body to a Hollywood parking lot, where he dumped the corpse in an adjoining alley.
-When the body was found, there was no identification on it, leading Miller to be labeled "Jane Doe #60".
+When the body was found, it had no identification, leading Miller to be labeled "Jane Doe #60".

-Shortly thereafter, Bradford convinced his 15-year-old neighbor Tracey Campbell that she could be a model and took her out to the desert campsite, where he likewise photographed and strangled her.
+Shortly thereafter, Bradford convinced his 15-year-old neighbor Tracey Campbell that she could be a model and took her to the desert campsite, where he likewise photographed and strangled her.
 Bradford left her body there, covering her face with Shari Miller's blouse.

 Arrest

-Bradford came under suspicion when investigators learned that he had been the last person to see Tracey Campbell alive.
+Bradford came under suspicion when investigators learned that he had been the last person to see Tracey Campbell.
 This, coupled with his pending rape trial, compelled police to obtain a search warrant for Bradford's apartment; inside, they found the photos of Miller and Campbell, along with an assortment of 54 other photos of unidentified women.
 Police recognized the photos of Miller as "Jane Doe #60" and arrested Bradford on suspicion of murder; using a rock formation visible in one of the photos of Miller, police were able to locate the camp site in the desert where the murders had occurred.
 Upon searching the site, police found Campbell's decomposed body behind the rock formation.
 Shortly thereafter, Bradford pleaded no contest to the rape charge he was awaiting trial for and was sentenced to eight years in prison.

 Trial and conviction

-Bradford was put on trial in 1988, during which he fired his lawyer, opting to act as his own counsel.
+Bradford was put on trial for the murders of Miller and Campbell in 1988, during which he fired his lawyer, opting to act as his own counsel.
 During the phase of the trial in which Bradford acted as his own attorney, he offered no evidence or arguments as to his innocence.
-The prosecution identified Bradford as a serial killer during the course of the trial, but offered no information on murders aside from those of Miller and Campbell.
+The prosecution identified Bradford as a serial killer during the course of the trial, but offered no information on murders other than Miller and Campbell.
 In his closing statement, Bradford implied that he had murdered several other women in addition to Campbell and Miller: "Think of how many you don't even know about.
 You are so right.
 That's it."

 The jury found Bradford guilty of both murders and sentenced him to death.